 Get ready to make your Sims characters perform more wacky and borderline crazy antics in EA’s upcoming franchise entry, The Sims 5.

 The Sims have been around since the start of the millennium back in 2000.
-They even had their own reality TV show – so any revelations surrounding The Sims 5 are not completely unexpected.
+They even had their own reality TV show – so any revelations surrounding The Sims 5 or hype for a nonexistent Sims 5 trailer are not completely unexpected.

 Given the mass appeal, Electronic Arts (EA) has continued working on the franchise and dropped a major bombshell late in April 2021.
 What happened?
 Well, official news of The Sims 5 was revealed in this interview with Laura Miele, the Chief Studio Officer at EA.